majharB/DryingCocoyam/ReadMe.md

 ```
 @article{babor_2026_drying,
 title={Explainable AI-Driven Sparse Hyperspectral Modeling for Cocoyam Moisture Forecasting},
-author={Babor, M. and Dey, R. and Alsatouf, A. and Ndisya, J. M. and Arefi, A. and Sturm, B. and H"ohne, M. M.-C.},
+author={Babor, M. and Dey, R. and Alsatouf, A. and Ndisya, J. and Arefi, A. and Sturm, B. and H"ohne, M. M.-C.},
 journal={Manuscript submitted for publication.},
 year={2026},
 doi={XXXX}